 Go to the VONAPP website and fill out the appropriate form (see below).

-Step 2: Submit at least one VA document to the Office of Military Affairs
+Submit at Least One VA Document to the Office of Military Affairs

-Once you have filled out the VONAPP and submitted it to the U.S. Department of Veterans Affairs, you will need to submit at least one VA document to our office to allow us to certify your enrollment.
+Once you fill out the VONAPP and submit it to the U.S. Department of Veterans Affairs, you will need to submit at least one VA document to our office to allow us to certify your enrollment.
 Any one document from the following list is acceptable*:

-*Please note, if you plan to participate in the Advanced Credit program (Step 3 below), additional requirements may apply.
+*Please note, if you plan on taking advantage of the Advanced Credit offered by Liberty University (Step 3 below), additional requirements may apply.

-Liberty University is proud to offer a unique benefit, called the Advanced Credit program, for students using the Chapter 33 Post-9/11 GI Bill®.
-Students who use this program are able to receive a projected credit on their student account before actual payment has been received from the VA.
+Liberty University is proud to offer a unique benefit, called Advanced Credit, for students using the Chapter 33 Post-9/11 GI Bill.
+Students who use this benefit are able to receive a projected credit on their student account before actual payment has been received from the VA.
 This allows you to complete Financial Check-In once your enrollment has been certified, without the burden of the full tuition payment being due.